-- average annual loss or expected loss per year, - 2. the risk-which depends on the variability or uncertainty in loss estimates, and - 3. expenses of the NFIP, including servicing of policies.1 through a new pricing method called Risk Rating 2.0 (RR 2.0).
-This is the biggest change to the way flood insurance premiums are calculated since the inception of NFIP in 1968.1
+- average annual loss or expected loss per year, - 2. the risk-which depends on the variability or uncertainty in loss estimates, and - 3. expenses of the NFIP, including servicing of policies.

 WHAT IS RISK RATING 2.0?

 FEMA updated the NFIP risk rating approach